bansalankit92/angular2/angular2-pdf-view-component/README.md

 ## Angular2 ng2 PDF Thumbnail and PDF viewer in IFrame and Object HTML5 Tags

+This Project is with user-defined Component.
+If you want to use PDF viewer as separate Component

 The project is made using angular-cli
 See here for more informations: